 Serious eating disorders like BED don’t go away on their own without proper treatment.
 If you recognize some of the symptoms of binge eating disorder in yourself or someone you love, helplines are a great resource to access.
 Eating disorder helplines are specifically suited to help people with BED and other eating disorders find the treatment they need.

 How Does a Helpline Help?

-Eating disorder helplines take calls from people with binge eating disorder, food addiction, and bulimia every day and can pass along to you their experience and knowledge.
+Eating disorder helplines take calls from people with binge eating disorder, food addiction, and bulimia every day and can pass along to you their knowledge.

 The sooner you reach out for help, the better your chances for a lasting recovery.
 Many people defer behavioral health treatment simply because they don’t know where to begin.
 And it is easy to feel overwhelmed by all the options and advertisements you might find during an online search.
 Helplines can be a great way to fight through the noise.